djjudas21/puppet-freeradius/README.md

 Limit on the total number of servers running.
 Default: `4096`

 ##### `mysql_support`
 Install support for MySQL.
+Note this only installs the package.
+Use `freeradius::sql` to configure SQL support.
 Default: `false`

 ##### `perl_support`
 Install support for Perl.
 Default: `false`